Skip to main content

 ENVM7017 Environmental law in Hong Kong (3 credits)

-Select at least one field study course from the following list:
+FIELD STUDY COURSES (Choose at least one course from the following list; 3-6 credits)

 ENVM7019 Ecological field studies (3 credits)